Matthew O. Richardson, “The Prophet-Leader,” Religious Educator 9, no. 1 (2008): 69–81.

 There are numerous titles in the Old Testament text which aid in reconstructing an accurate picture of the ancient Hebrew prophet leader.
 While they cannot be considered as definitive terms, they do add to the portrait of the ancient prophet.
 The titles are important as they often describe various functions of the Old Testament prophet.
 The most common titles associated with the Old Testament prophet are: Man of God, Seer, and Jehovah’s Servant (or my or His [Jehovah’s] servants).

-Servant of Jehovah (Ebed).
-It is felt by some that this title was one of the most important general titles applied to the Hebrew prophet.
+Servant of Jehovah (ebed).
+Some felt by some that this title was one of the most important general titles applied to the Hebrew prophet.
 This title directly links the prophet with Jehovah as a slave, property, or an indentured servant of Jehovah and was attributed to many of the Old Testament prophets.
 It would be odd for a servant to accept adulation, praise, or glory that rightfully belonged to his master.
 Likewise, the prophet directed the glory and praise to his master, Jehovah.
 If an indentured servant performed a service contrary to the will of the Master, such a servant would be dispatched.
 Likewise, the Old Testament prophet served Jehovah in thought, word, or deed.
 If there was a deviation, such a servant would be dismissed.
 Moses painfully learned this concept at the rock of Horeb where he failed to follow the instructions of Jehovah (Moses struck the rock rather than speaking to it) and then seemed to impose himself as the deliverer when he said: “must we [Moses and Aaron] fetch you water out of this rock?”
 (Numbers 20:10).
-Deviating from the title ebed (Servant of Jehovah) and the role of spokesman, Jehovah chastised Moses by saying, “ye believed me not, to sanctify me in the eyes of the children of Israel” (Numbers 20:12).
+Jehovah chastised Moses for deviating from the title ebed (servant) and the role of spokesman by saying, “Ye believed me not, to sanctify me in the eyes of the children of Israel” (Numbers 20:12).

 It is important to note that the titles attributed to the Old Testament prophet are wholly consistent with the definition of the nabi’ (spokesman).
 This is also the case when considering the roles of the Old Testament prophet leader.
 Significant roles attributed to the nabi’ throughout the Old Testament include: intercessor, watchman, and political protector.